juliashanahan/4610_Project1/README.md

 <img width="869" alt="Screenshot 2024-10-13 at 3 59 48 PM" src="https://github.com/user-attachments/assets/624b5e51-d06d-4078-a0de-1b1e69db06cb">
 <img width="504" alt="Screenshot 2024-10-13 at 4 00 03 PM" src="https://github.com/user-attachments/assets/c3114f1d-2a7b-457d-a88f-fe6d8fa803fa">

 Query 9 will benefit management when communicating with potential residents, as it lists all of the apartments with two bedrooms or more.
-If this potential resident prefers a larger apartment with multiple bedrooms, management is able to showcase the available options.
+If this potential resident prefers a larger apartment with multiple bedrooms, management is able to provide the available options and the specific details of each apartment.

 --